jbree/PolyWorker/README.md

 ordered.

 The input work is wrapped in a `Work` object and pushed it onto the queue of available work.
-When a `WorkerThread` is ready to perform a piece of work, they invoke `PolyWorker.getWork()`.
+When a `WorkerThread` is ready to perform a piece of work, it invokes `PolyWorker.getWork()`.
 This method blocks until work is available.
 When work is available, the method transfers the work from the available work queue to the in-progress work queue.
 It's important that this operation is atomic, preventing any incidental reordering.